In These Times (Peter, Paul, and Mary album)

-In These Times, released by Rhino Records (Warner Bros.
-Records) in 2004 is Peter, Paul & Mary's final studio album.
+In These Times is the fifteenth and final album by Peter, Paul, and Mary released by Rhino Records (Warner Bros.
+Records) in 2004.
 The album has 12 new recordings with originals and selections by Pete Seeger, Anne Feeney, Gene Nelson, and other music artists.
 Several of the songs have a social justice theme.
 Giving it 4 out of 5 stars, Allmusic called the album "reassuring and refreshing".